Bitcoin-ABC/bitcoin-abc/README.md

 It is designed to assist with a hard fork to increase Bitcoin's block size limit.

-Bitcoin XBT uses $XBT units of account (other compatible clients may use other abbreviations and naming conventions).
+Bitcoin XBT uses XBT units of account (other compatible clients may use other abbreviations and naming conventions).

 License
 -------